jayfiled/webSite/src/pages/BlogArticles/August18/CodeTimeLine-2-07-11pm.md

 **August**
 - Worked on freeCodeCamp projects on lunch breaks - <a href="https://github.com/jayfiled/product-landing-page">Project landing page</a>
-- Talked to the head of digital about a possible move into web development and he was accomodating - allocating a developer to help me set up our sitecore instance on my laptop 😂
+- Talked to the head of digital about a possible move into web development and he was accommodating - allocating a developer to help me set up our sitecore instance on my laptop 😂
 - Spend most evenings following instructions of the dev to set up sitecore; Visual Studio, Version control, NPM, IIS, SQL server, bindings - a whole new world of overwhelm 😣
 - Worked slowly through JS Control flow, Object and Array fundamentals with heaps of exercises <a href="https://github.com/jayfiled/JSBasics/blob/master/index.js">(2500 lines of JavaScript and comments)</a>
-- Played around in serverless by writing two alexa skills - one that suggests a place to eat for lunch around work, one that recommends a tour to you.
+- Played around in serverless by writing two Alexa skills - one that suggests a place to eat for lunch around work, one that recommends a tour to you.
 - Dabbled in APIs with openweathermap.org and made a <a href="https://github.com/jayfiled/simple-weather-app">simple command line app</a> that gets the temp &#x1F305 in a city of your choice.

 **July**